 - Take an exam course (typically, Math 536) during your sophomore year so that you can pass one exam by the summer before junior year.
 This makes it more likely to secure an internship during the Actuarial Career Fair and thus have an internship during the summer between junior and senior year.

 - Bob and Lynne Pollack Actuarial Exam Fund: The department will reimburse the full fee for any of the first three exams that are successfully passed.
 In addition, for students who fail the exam for the first time, the department will reimburse part of the cost of study materials.
-You may get all of materials (receipt of exam registration, receipt of textbook, exam pass (or not pass) certificate, a thank you letter to Bob and Lynne Pollack) ready, then send them to the Director of the Actuarial Program, Jinguo Lian.
+You may get all of materials (receipt of exam registration, receipt of textbook, exam pass (or not pass) certificate, a thank you letter to Bob and Lynne Pollack) ready, then send them to the co-Director of the Actuarial Program, Kien Nguyen.
 Now we have changed the reimbursement method of Bob and Lynne Pollack Actuarial Exam Fund.
 We no longer mail a check to you, but directly provide a waiver of tuition as a financial aid.

 - The Actuarial club is a chapter of Gamma Iota Sigma, a national organization of students interested in risk and insurance (including actuarial science).